- Objectives are taken from the National Curriculum for Physical Education

 - Teachers use, and adapt, Val Sabin planning and resources to ensure lessons across years show progression

-- Children attend swimming lessons in Year 4
+- Children attend swimming lessons in Year 3, Year 4 and Year 5

 - Lunch time zones enable 100% of children to be active and engage in extracurricular activity